pchinea/telegram-surveillance-bot/README.rst

 Telegram instantly.
 Those actions can be triggered by commands sent by the user or when motion is detected.

+All files in this project are covered under the `GPLv3 LICENSE
+<http://www.gnu.org/licenses/gpl.html>`_, if you modify this project in any
+way you MUST publish the changes you made and submit your contribution to the community under the same license.

 Features
 ********